It can be distressing for customers to experience damage to their property or items they own.

 We’ll then weigh up the evidence to make a fair decision.

 Putting things right

-We may also tell you to pay compensation to the policyholder for distress and inconvenience, depending on the circumstances of the case.
+We may also tell you to pay compensation to the policyholder for any distress or inconvenience they’ve experienced as a result of the problem.

 Damage to laminate flooring not covered by Karim's contents insurance

 Accidental paint damage claim deemed ‘foreseeable’ by insurer